ShaunCurtis/Blazr.Data/readme.md

 It has no *Parameters*, no public properties and only one public method.
 The parent form communicates directly with it through the `Show` method.

-It implements provider Task based management.  `TaskCompletionSource` is a Task that we have full control over.  `taskSource = new TaskCompletionSource()` produces a yielded running task.
+It implements provider Task based management.  `TaskCompletionSource` is a Task provider.
 When the consumer calls `ShowForm`, `show` is turned on and `StateHasChanged` called to queue a component render.
-It finally creates a yielded running task and passes it back to the caller.
+It creates a new task provider and passes the provider's `Task` back to the caller.

 The Add and Exit methods set `show` to false, and call `StateHasChanged` to queue a render event.
 They set `taskSource` as completed and complete.
 We'll see the consumer side effect of this in the main form shortly.